-10 Shocking Illnesses Dentists Find First
+10 Surprising Health Problems Dentists Can Find First

-This access can allow dentists to identify a number of surprising conditions—from diabetes to GERD—possibly before you or your doctor are aware of them.
+This access can allow dentists to identify a number of surprising conditions—from diabetes to GERD (gastroesophageal reflux disease)—possibly before you or your doctor are aware of them.
 Here are the most common diseases your dentist might be able to detect.
 (Here are the 13 things every dentist wants you to know before your next appointment.)

 Dr. Meinecke says that she’s seen swollen lips and dime-sized ulcers on the inside of cheeks and lips—a white center with a red halo circling it.
 If she suspects Crohn’s disease, an inflammatory bowel disease that can cause these symptoms, she’ll do X-rays to rule out gum disease and ask about medical history and medications.

 If your dentist suspects signs of diabetes, he’ll likely recommend a blood test at your primary care doctor’s office.
 Oral health and diabetes management are closely linked, Dr. Morhaim notes.
 Patients who take better care of their teeth and gums may have better blood sugar control; patients with better blood sugar control may have less severe cases of gum disease.
-If you've also got a mouthful of cavities from all the sweets you love, make sure you avoid these foods that dentists swear they never eat.
+(If you have a mouthful of cavities, make sure you avoid these foods that dentists swear they never eat.)

-Oral cancer shows up as white and red lesions, usually on the tongue, the floor of the mouth, and the soft palate tissues in the back of the tongue, according to Delta Dental.
+Oral cancer shows up as white and red lesions, usually on the tongue, the floor of the mouth, and the soft palate tissues in the back of the tongue.
 Early on, the lesions are usually painless and tough for patients to spot themselves.
 Ask your dentist to perform an oral cancer screening during checkups.

 If the lining of someone’s mouth is very pale—a light shade of pink—dentists might suspect anemia, a condition in which the body doesn’t have enough red blood cells circulating, says Dr. Meinecke.
 As well, the tongue can lose its typical bumpy texture and become smooth looking.
 (These are the amenia symptoms you shouldn’t ignore.)

 Stomach acid—with a pH that’s lower than vinegar—that regurgitates into the esophagus and mouth can dissolve tooth enamel and create erosive lesions near the back of the mouth.
 While many people with GERD recognize it by the uncomfortable heartburn symptoms, some patients only experience GERD while they sleep and may not know they have it.
 “It’s common for patients to say they’re having trouble sleeping and not know why they’re waking in the middle of the night,” says Dr. Meinecke.
 She advises patients with GERD symptoms to consider proton-pump inhibitors like Nexium and Prevacid, which reduce acid production.
-(Make sure you know these 30 everyday mistakes that are secretly ruining your smile!)
+(Make sure you know these 30 everyday mistakes that are secretly ruining your smile.)

 You certainly know when you’ve had a rough week at work, but the state of your mouth may indicate that stress is taking a more serious toll than you realize.
-Many people may grind their teeth—a condition known as bruxism—in response to stress, which can wear down and chip your pearly whites, notes WebMD.
+Many people may grind their teeth—a condition known as bruxism—in response to stress, which can wear down and chip your pearly whites.
 Swear you’re not a tooth grinder?
 Dr. Morhaim says most of his patients tend to do it at night while they’re sleeping.
 A customized night guard to wear while you sleep may help.

 In fact, researchers from the University of California followed nearly 5,500 senior citizens for 18 years and found that those who brushed their teeth less than once a day were up to 65 percent more likely to develop dementia than those who brushed their teeth every day.